individkid/sidegeo/README.md

   * --flow specify size, rate, and delay of change to pore on facet
   * --listen takes point for where track is recorded or audited
   * --source takes sound file, source, or noise with amplitude and bias
-  * --filter takes plane subscript, per area, per stock equalization
+  * --filter takes plane subscript, per area, per stock signed amplification
   * --color takes plane subscript and decoration
   * --window takes plane subscript and file to decorate facets with
   * --picture is like window except pierce point is fixed